Emergence in graphs with near-extreme constraints: Setting and results

-Emergence gives rise to the complicated structure of ``water'' in Figure \ref{fig:thermo} and in the asymptotic Strauss model in Figure \ref{fig:conjecture}.
-The study of the emergence of such diversity from the interaction of invisibly small components of a small number of types has led to a great deal of interesting mathematics in the past twenty years.\footnote{ Statistical mechanics was to varying degrees part of the work honored with these Fields medals: Wendelin Werner (2006), Andrei Okunkov (2006), Stanislav Smirnov (2010), Martin Hairer (2014) and Hugo Duminil-Copin (2022).
-See https://www.mathunion.org/imu-awards/fields-medal} It is this promising history which motivated us to bring the richness of statistical mechanics, which is built on the {\em convexity} of its entropy (see \cite{Isr}, in particular the introduction by Wightman, and \cite{Lan}), into the \tet{nonconvex} setting of constrained graphs.
+Emergence gives rise to the complicated structure of ``water'' in Figure \ref{fig:thermo} and in the edge-triangle model in Figure \ref{fig:conjecture}.
+The study of the emergence of such diversity from the interaction of invisibly small components of a small number of types has led to a great deal of interesting mathematics in the past twenty years.
+It is this promising history which was the motivation to bring the richness of emergent structure in statistical mechanics, which is built on the {\em convexity} of its entropy,